windweller/discourse/README.md

 	- exports `pair_iter`
 	- should have an option to limit to a subset of labels

+## Extracting Sentence Pairs and Discourse Markers

+1. Grab all explicit discourse markers that showed up in PDTB as more than 1% of the tokens:
+	*
+	*
+2. Of these, filter out the ones that are very poorly behaved (we can't consistently automatically extract usable pairs)
+	* and
+	* also
+	* as
+	* then (tentatively: we can revisit this later)
+3. Extraction rules for remaining discourse markers:
+	* because, although
+	*

 ## To Do

 high priority: